-Before reading my travel guide to Istanbul, I want you to watch my this video about Istanbul which I have made during my last trip to Istanbul.
+Before reading my travel guide to Istanbul, I want you to watch this video about Istanbul which I have made during my last trip to Istanbul.
 I will explain everything about Istanbul in this video.
 After watching this video, please read the rest of the post till the end and you will get the whole picture of Istanbul in Turkey.

 If you are planning to visit Istanbul then my travel guide to Istanbul will be your best help.
 I have visited Istanbul more than six times and I have put together this guide for fellow backpackers.
-I am a budget traveler and I will try share my experience with you on how I always did Istanbul on a budget.
+I am a budget traveler and I will try to share my experience with you on how I always did Istanbul on a budget.
 Let’s get started.

 Table of Page Contents